Michael Hill registers slight lift in sales over Nov, Dec

 "This growth to end the quarter shows we have a strong platform on which to build and gives us confidence to continue to implement our strategy to become a globally relevant leader in the premium jewellery category," he said.

-"While we are buoyed by the positive shift in sales momentum, we remain focused on strengthening the business in 2019 as we continue to evolve our strategy," Bracken said.
+"While we are buoyed by the positive shift in sales momentum, we remain focused on strengthening the business in 2019 as we continue to evolve our strategy."

+Bracken took over the reins as chief executive in November last year.

+In an interview with the Herald he said his first few weeks in the job consisted of ensuring all systems and staff were in check for a successful Christmas trading period.